FIU Panthers men's basketball

+Isiah Thomas era

+Isiah Thomas was the coach of FIU from 2009 to 2012 after an unsuccessful two-year stint with the New York Knicks of the NBA.
+His tenure started with provost Ronald Berkman introducing him as "Isiah Thompson" at an event.
+He was fired after the 2011–12 season, compiling a 26–65 record in three seasons at FIU.

 Richard Pitino era

 On April 15, 2012, Richard Pitino left his position as the associate head coach at the University of Louisville to become the head coach at FIU.
 With only six players remaining from the previous season, and not all of them on scholarship, Pitino cobbled together a team and coached a high-pressure defense that finished eighth in the nation in steals.
-He was able to compile an 18-14 record (11-9 in the Sun Belt conference) in his only season as head coach.
+He was able to compile an 18–14 record (11-9 in the Sun Belt conference) in his only season as head coach.
 His FIU team set a record for the best conference record in school history.
-Additionally, FIU reached the Sun Belt tournament championship game as a four seed, before falling to Western Kentucky, 65-63.
+Additionally, FIU reached the Sun Belt tournament championship game as a four seed, before falling to Western Kentucky, 65–63.

 On April 3, 2013, Richard Pitino was hired to become the next head coach at the University of Minnesota, replacing Tubby Smith.

 Anthony Evans era

 On April 15, 2013, Anthony Evans left his position as head coach at Norfolk State University to become the head coach at FIU.

-On April 2, 2018, FIU fired Evans after 5 seasons, in which the Panthers finished 65-94 with no postseason tournament appearances.
+On April 2, 2018, FIU fired Evans after 5 seasons, in which the Panthers finished 65–94 with no postseason tournament appearances.